Bahia-class cruiser: Modernization

 Bahia prior to being modernized between 1925 and 26, with a low bridge and two funnels.

 Bahia post-modernization.
 The most striking visual changes were adding height to and adding a third funnel.
 Even though oil has a greater thermal efficiency, an extra funnel was necessitated by the arrangement of new oil-firing boilers, where two each were placed in three independent compartments.

 In the mid-1920s, (Note: The official history of the ship gives a 1924–1927 range, while Conway's All The World's Fighting Ship's 1906–1921 p.
 405 and Poder Naval Online give 1925–1926.) the class underwent significant modernization.
 The original five turbines were replaced by three Brown–Curtiss turbines, while the original ten boilers were replaced by six Thornycroft oil-burning boilers, which necessitated the addition of a third funnel.
 The former coal bunkers, along with some of the space freed up by the decrease in boilers, were converted to hold 588120 L of oil.
 These changes resulted in Bahias top speed increasing to 28 kn.
 All of the boats on board were replaced, and three 20.1 mm Madsen guns, a 7 mm Hotchkiss machine gun, and four 533 mm torpedo tubes were added to give the ship a defense against aircraft and more power against surface ships.

 The class was modernized again twice during the Second World War, in both 1942 and 1944.
 The modernizations were not as extensively as it was in the 1920s; the Brazilian Navy's official history of Bahia reports these but does not specify what modifications the ship underwent in which year.
 Two 47 mm guns were replaced with 76 mm L/23 AA guns, Madsen guns were replaced with seven Oerlikon 20 mm cannons in single mounts, and a director for these guns was installed.
 Two depth charge tracks were added, improved range-finders were added to the 120 mm guns, and sonar and radar were fitted, in addition to other minor modifications.
 (Note: Regarding the installation of sonar, it is not clear whether it was fitted for the first time in 1942 (and used in the 10 July depth charging) or whether a more modern sonar replaced an outmoded version in either 1942 or 1944.)

-Loss of the Bahia
+Loss of Bahia

 On 4 July 1945, Bahia was acting as a plane guard for transport aircraft flying from the Atlantic to Pacific theaters of war.
 While Bahias gunners were firing at a kite for anti-aircraft practice, one fired too low and hit depth charges stored near the stern of the ship.
 A massive explosion incapacitated the ship and sank her within minutes, resulting a large loss of life.